Abdullahlab-n/Multi-Interpreter/README.md

 Each 1 means “object is reachable or checkpointed as active.”

+If a checkpoint bit = 0 across all fields for a given object → it’s unreachable.

 ## How It Replaces Refcount:

 Instead of maintaining a per-object integer counter: